sergei-mironov/xkb-switch/README.md

 CMakeLists.txt_.

 To build the program manually, unpack the tarball and cd to source directory.
-NixOS users may use `nix-shell` to enter the minimally sufficient development shell or `nix-build` to build the sources.
-Other distributions typically require the following commands to build in install the program:
+[Nix](http://nixos.org/nix) users may use `nix-shell` to enter the minimally sufficient development shell or `nix-build` to build the sources.
+Other distributions typically require the following commands to build in install the
+program:

 ```
     $ mkdir build && cd build